imvamshi/C-C-/README.md

-# C-C-
+# Standard
-Contains all standard implementations
+Contains all standard implementations and methods.